gdemos01/crypto-trading-ai-bot-basic/README.md

 # Crypto Trading AI Bot - Basic Version
 Source code for the Crypto-trading AI Bot used in the following YouTube video

-I Coded A Crypto Trading AI And Gave It $1000 To Trade For A Month! https://www.youtube.com/watch?v=f5ZuF4V9Sl4
+"I Coded A Crypto Trading AI And Gave It $1000 To Trade For A Month!" https://www.youtube.com/watch?v=f5ZuF4V9Sl4

 ## How to Use